Tornado kills 2 in Indiana with another bout of dangerous storms ongoing

 ‘Total devastation’ in Indiana

-Lake Village, in northwest Indiana, was one of the small towns in the state and neighboring Illinois at the epicenter of the tornado damage.
+Lake Village, a small town in northwest Indiana, was one of the places in the Midwest hit hardest by the tornado.

 “Right before 7 p.m.
-(Tuesday), a large tornado hit our community, and it hit us hard,” Lake Village Volunteer Fire Department spokesperson Lori Postma said.
+(Tuesday), a large tornado hit our community, and it hit us hard,” Lake Township Volunteer Fire Department spokesperson Lori Postma said.

-When first responders made an early assessment overnight, they found “total devastation,” Lake Township Volunteer Fire Department Chief Rob Churchill said.
+“They were wonderful, just really wonderful human beings,” the couple’s son-in-law Steve Rehfeldt told CNN affiliate WBBM.
+“You know, tough old guy and sweet old lady.”

+The Kozlowskis left behind four children, seven grandchildren and great-grandchildren, WBBM reported.

 “[There is] a lot of damage.
 Please do not come here.
-Do not try to help,” Newton County Sheriff Shannon Cothran said in a video post from Lake Village late Tuesday night, where the tornado appeared to have reduced at least one home to rubble behind him.
+Do not try to help,” Newton County Sheriff Shannon Cothran said in a video post from Lake Village late Tuesday night.
+Behind him, the tornado appeared to have reduced at least one home to rubble.

+Fire department crews searched hundreds of homes in the dark and under dangerous conditions to look for survivors in the tornado’s aftermath, Indiana State Police Sgt.
+Glen Fifield said.

+One survivor, Steven Travis, told WBBM he was at home when the storm barrelled down his street.
+He said the ceiling started coming down as the roof over his bedroom was lifted off.

 Injuries and widespread damage were reported in other parts of Indiana and Illinois, according to officials.